brucefan1983/GPUMD/doc/nep/input_parameters/type.rst

 :attr:`type`
 ============

-This is a *mandatory* keyword that species the chemical species, for which a model is to be constructed.
+This is a *mandatory* keyword that specifies the chemical species, for which a model is to be constructed.

 The syntax is::